Kenan Evren: 1980 military coup d'état

-The years leading to the coup were characterized as a fierce struggle between the rightists and leftists.
-Hoping to see a communist revolution, the left wingers rioted in the streets; on the other hand, the nationalist rightists fought back the left wingers and provoked religious arousal.
-Universities had taken sides and each became headquarters for either the leftists or rightists.
+The years leading to the coup were characterized as a fierce struggle between the far-right and the far-left.
+Hoping to see a communist revolution, the leftist militants rioted in the streets; on the other hand, the right-wing nationalist militants fought back the left-wing revolutionaries and provoked religious arousal.
+Universities had taken sides and each became headquarters for either the leftists or the rightists.
+The chaotic situation created by far-left and far-right groups had destroyed public security in the country.
+Communist and neo-fascist groups tried to keep even the streets under their control, beating or killing anyone who was not one of them.
+Finally, an anti-secularist rally organised by Islamists in Konya on 6 September 1980 was the last straw.

 With the coup came the National Security Council as the ruling body.
 The council of 1980 was composed of the commanders Kenan Evren, the Chief of Staff and President of the State.
 The parliament was dissolved.
-Responding to a journalist's question regarding the execution of Erdal Eren, an alleged 17-year-old but according to official records born in 1961 who was accused of killing a Turkish soldier, he responded "Should we feed him rather than hang him?"
+On a speech in Muş in 1984, about the execution of Erdal Eren, a communist militant alleged 17-year-old but according to official records born in 1961 who was accused of killing a Turkish soldier, he said "Now, after I catch him, I will put him on trial, and then I will not execute him, I will take care of him for life.
+I will feed that traitor who took a gun to these Mehmetçiks who shed their blood for this homeland for years.
+Would you agree to that?!"

 President of Turkey

 After the coup, Kenan Evren was elected as President of Turkey on 7 November 1982 with the 91.37% approval of the new constitution that was submitted to a controversial referendum, replacing the older constitution which, according to him, had liberties too "luxurious" for Turkey.

+Kenan Evren, after leading the 1980 military coup in Turkey, used a combination of brutal repression, ideological indoctrination, and legal restructuring to instill obedience in the population.
+He oversaw mass arrests of over 600,000 people, widespread torture, and dozens of executions, creating a climate of fear.
+Political parties, unions, and dissenting voices were silenced, while media and education were tightly controlled to promote the military’s nationalist and conservative ideology, particularly the "Turkish-Islamic Synthesis" which blended Sunni Islam with Turkish nationalism to foster obedience.
+A new 1982 constitution centralized power in the presidency (which Evren assumed), gave the military a lasting role in governance, and enforced loyalty to the state as a legal and educational principle.
+Through this system of fear, ideological control, and institutional redesign, Evren aimed to create a disciplined and obedient citizenry loyal to the military-led order.

-Evren suspended many forms of civil liberties and human rights on the grounds that it was necessary to establish stability.
+In Summary, Evren suspended many forms of civil liberties and human rights on the grounds that it was necessary to establish stability.
 He professed great admiration for the founder of the Republic of Turkey, Mustafa Kemal Atatürk.